Ficool

 Moac inhaled.

-And the breath did not belong to him.
+And the breath didn't belong to him.

-Those worlds pulsed within him.
+Those worlds pulsed inside him.

 His body began to fracture.